 If you are searching for a new card, you should limit your search to the cards with low rates and with no annual fee.
 It is wasteful to get a credit card that levies an annual fee when so many other cards are available that are free.

-Read emails and email that you receive from your credit card company upon receipt.
+Read letters and emails that you receive from your credit card company upon receipt.
 You can cancel a credit card if you don’t agree with any changes.

 Many bank cards reported stolen have been taken from unsecured mailboxes.